-The CSS Box Model Explained
+The CSS Box Model explained

-Written by Timurtek
+by

 The CSS box model is a fundamental concept in web design that describes how the elements on a web page are sized and positioned.
 Essentially, every element on a web page is treated as a rectangular box, with its dimensions and other properties determined by the CSS styles applied to it.